Gay-for-pay

 Gay-for-pay describes male or female actors, pornographic stars, or other sex workers who profess to be heterosexual but who are paid to act or perform as homosexual professionally.
 The term has also applied to other professions and even companies trying to appeal to a gay demographic.
 The stigma of being gay or labeled as such has steadily eroded since the Stonewall riots began the modern American gay rights movement in 1969.
 Through the 1990s, mainstream movie and television actors have been more willing to portray homosexuality, as the threat of any backlash against their careers has lessened and society's acceptance of gay and lesbian people has increased.
+However, it has also become controversial in the 2020s as some argue it enables continuing homophobia within the entertainment industry while impeding gay actors from coming out and living authentically.

 In the gay pornography industry, which uses amateurs as well as professional actors, the term gay-for-pay refers to actors who identify as straight but who engage in same-sex sexual activities for money or sexual gain.
 Some actors who are actually gay or bisexual will be marketed as straight to appeal to the "allure of the unattainable", because straight men (or those newly coming out) are virgins to sex with other men; scholar Camille Paglia declared that "Seduction of straight studs is a highly erotic motif in gay porn."

 Pornography

+Men

 Many gay or bisexual men who star in gay porn films may wish to be identified publicly as heterosexual for personal or professional reasons.

 Some straight actors have started acting in gay porn only to be accused of being gay while others' first step was to strictly do solo masturbation or muscle exhibition scenes.
 The higher pay scale and profile within a production often leads to group scenes where a straight actor only "tops."
 A "top" actor will often be sought as a bottom and the debut is often treated as a notable event or even its own release.

-BluMedia Inc, created a made-for-TV docu-series called Broke Straight Boys.
-The show "Broke Straight Boys" is a reality-based docu-series that explores the world of "Gay for Pay", a term used to describe when straight men do gay porn for money.
-The show explores the dynamic relationships between the owner of BluMedia, Mark Erickson, his business staff, and the young men who choose to do gay porn to supplement their income by performing for adult websites.